Kaden5480/poy-fast-reset/Guide.md

 over-exploiting.

 These are:
-- You can only saved while standing at the base of a peak.
+- You can only save while standing at the base of a peak.
 In routing flag mode, you can save anywhere you can stand.
 - Saving/restoring is disabled in yfyd/fs mode.
 - Saving/restoring is disabled while resting on a wall with crampons,